Akita ranga: History

 The school got its start when rangaku (Dutch studies) scholar Hiraga Gennai was invited to help advise the domain on the management of its copper mines.
 The area was a primary provider of copper to the archipelago in this period, much of which was also exported via Dutch traders based at Nagasaki.
 Though Gennai is known primarily as a physician, botanist and inventor, he was a ranga painter as well, and mentored Shozan in Western artistic techniques.

 Odano Naotake, one of Shozan's chief retainers, was then sent to Edo to live and study with Gennai for five years, and it is believed that he likely came into contact with a number of other artists and rangaku scholars during this time.
 Returning to Akita, he composed, along with Shozan, three treatises on Western style painting.
 These were among the first of their kind to be produced in Japan.

 The school worked primarily from sketchbooks and from life studies of plants, birds, and insects.
 Since its members were all fairly wealthy, and of the samurai class, they had little need to sell their works, but their influence was felt by some commercial artists, including Shiba Kōkan.

-Hiraga Gennai was arrested and imprisoned in 1779 for killing one of his disciples in anger and frustration; he died himself soon afterwards.
+Hiraga Gennai was arrested and imprisoned in 1779 for killing one of his disciples in anger and frustration; he killed himself soon afterwards.
 Odano Naotake, being closely associated with Gennai, was dismissed from his official position in Edo.
-The movement came to an end shortly after the death of Satake Shozan in 1780 and Odano Naotake in 1785.
+The movement came to an end shortly after the death of Odano Naotake in 1780 and Satake Shozan in 1785.